nihilisticneuralnet/Logorrhea/README.md

-# Logorrhea: Multi Agent AI Debate System
+# Logorrhea: Multi Agent AI Debate System (work under progress still!)

-This is a multi-agent conversational framework that orchestrates autonomous debates between AI agents.
+This is a multi-agent conversational framework with A2A protocol that orchestrates autonomous debates between AI agents.

 ## Philosophy